About the Program

 KU’s First-Year Seminar program was developed in 2012 as part of a set of strategies to enhance student learning and strengthen the undergraduate experience for KU students.
 First-Year Seminars contribute to student success by connecting new students to outstanding faculty, promoting academic skill development that extends to a range of KU courses, and fostering early connections to experiential learning.

 First-Year Seminars are discussion-based courses limited to 19 students each.
-These 3-credit hour seminars are organized around stimulating and innovative content areas and are designed to satisfy the critical thinking learning outcome for the KU Core.
-The seminars are also designed to improve student writing through sequenced writing assignments that culminate in an integrative assignment used to measure student critical thinking.
-Faculty teach First-Year Seminars as part of their regular teaching responsibilities.
+These 3-credit hour seminars are organized around stimulating questions and topics that introduce students to the practice of critical thinking and inquiry within the faculty member’s discipline.
+Students develop their critical thinking and communication skills through sequenced assignments that culminate in an integrative assignment used to measure the following program learning outcomes:

 Critical thinking.
 Students will be able to analyze and evaluate assumptions, claims, evidence, arguments, and forms of expression; select and apply interpretive tools.

 Information literacy.
 Students will demonstrate information literacy skills by identifying the credibility and authority of various information sources; students will recognize libraries and librarians as valuable resources in this process.

 Communication.
 Students will be able to more effectively develop and articulate critical analysis and application through writing, media, and/or oral communication.

 Experiential learning.
 Students will become aware of experiential learning opportunities and ways to extend their learning outside of the classroom.